Cinderella (1950 film): Character animation

 By 1950, the animation board, which had been established as early as 1940 to help with the management of the animation department, had settled down to nine supervising animators, including Frank Thomas, Ollie Johnston, Les Clark, Wolfgang Reitherman, Eric Larson, Ward Kimball, Milt Kahl, John Lounsbery, and Marc Davis.
 Although they were still in their thirties, they were jokingly referred by Disney as the "Nine Old Men" after President Franklin D. Roosevelt's denigration of the Supreme Court.

 Eric Larson and Marc Davis were both tasked with designing and animating Cinderella.
-Larson was the first to animate the character whom he envisioned as a "sixteen-year-old with braids and a pug nose", but Disney grew displeased with this approach and assigned Davis as the second supervising animator, whose designs suggested a "more the exotic dame" with a long swan-like neck.
-To minimize the differences and set the final design, Disney assigned one of the staff animators and clean up artist Ken O'Brien, who, as Larson said, made "his gals and Marc's gals look like the same gal."
+Larson was the first to animate the character whom he envisioned as a "sixteen-year-old with braids and a pug nose".
+However, Disney grew displeased with this approach and assigned Davis as the second supervising animator, whose designs suggested a "more the exotic dame" with a long swan-like neck.
+To minimize the differences and set the final design, Disney assigned animator Ken O'Brien who, as Larson said, made "his gals and Marc's gals look like the same gal."
 Due to the extensive use of the live-action reference for the film, Helene Stanley's physical features also influenced the character's final appearance.

 Frank Thomas was assigned as the supervising animator of Lady Tremaine, which he was "astounded" with, since he had previously mainly specialized in more "charming" characters, like Pinocchio or Bambi.

 Milt Kahl was the directing animator of the Fairy Godmother, the King, and the Grand Duke.
-Originally, Disney intended for the Fairy Godmother to be a tall, regal character as he viewed fairies as tall, motherly figures (as seen in the Blue Fairy in Pinocchio (1940)), but Milt Kahl disagreed with this characterization.
+Originally, Disney intended for the Fairy Godmother to be a tall, regal character as he viewed fairies as tall, motherly figures (as seen in the Blue Fairy in Pinocchio (1940)), but Kahl disagreed with this characterization.
 Following the casting of Verna Felton, Kahl managed to convince Disney of his undignified concept of the Fairy Godmother.

 Unlike the human characters, the animal characters were animated without live-action reference.
 During production, none of Kimball's designs for Lucifer had pleased Disney.
 After visiting Kimball's steam train at his home, Disney saw his calico cat and remarked, "Hey—there's your model for Lucifer".
 Reitherman animated the sequence in which Jaq and Gus laboriously drag the key up the flight of stairs to Cinderella.